OceanCodes/pass_fastq_pair/README.md

     - ![copy from public git](images/copy_from_public_git.png)
 2. Enter the url for this github repo
     - `https://github.com/OceanCodes/pass_fastq_pair.git`
+3. Rename this capsule by clicking on **Untitled Capsule**.
+The name of this capsule should be **Pass Fastq Pair**.
-3. Select a starter environment that has python available.
+4. Select a starter environment that has python available.
 The **Python (3.8.5, miniconda 4.9.2, jupyterlab 3.0.9)** starter environment that came preinstalled with *Code Ocean* will work.
     - ![starter environment](images/starter_environment.png)
-4. Click on **Edit Post-Install Script**
+5. Click on **Edit Post-Install Script**
     - ![postinstall](images/postinstall.png)
-5. Add the following code to the postinstall script
+6. Add the following code to the postinstall script

 ```
 # install code ocean aux tools